aforward9600/pokemonpalette/README.md

 - Water warps in seafoam island 4 & 5 are now scripted movement
 - AI layer 1: discourage exploding effects if faster than a player in fly/dig state
 - AI layer 1: randomly discourage usage of 2-turn moves when confused/paralyzed
+- AI Layer 1: 50% chance that the AI is blind to a player switching ir using an item
 - AI layer 3: added some strategy to handle when the player uses fly/dig
 - AI layer 3: slightly preference regular effectiveness moves if STAB exists
 - Special damage effect now uses 2 bytes for damage instead of 1